-A revision class timetable giving details of extra revision classes to support students has previously been distributed.
+A revision class timetable giving details of extra revision classes currently taking place at lunchtime and after school to support students has previously been distributed.

 ATTENDANCE

 For the overwhelming majority of students, the summer examinations pass without major incident.
 However, each year we have students who will suffer accident, illness or other misfortune.
 It is important to inform the school as soon as possible so that we can plan and help mitigate any problems.